beeware/beeware/docs/tutorial/tutorial-5/android.rst

 covers running the app on a virtual Android device.

 On Android, Briefcase's ``run`` command requires that you specify which device to run on.
-If you use ``run`` without specifying a device, Briefcase will show a list of physical and virtual devices (if any) and offer to create one.
+If you use ``run`` without specifying a device, Briefcase will show a list of devices.
+This will include any virtual devices you have already created, perhaps because you have already configured this workstation for Android development, and any physical devices currently connected.
+The last item will always be an option to create a new Android emulator.

 .. tabs::